gohypergiant/hyperdrive/hyperpackage/README.md

     hyper pack run
 ```

-        NOTE: If you want to run the prediction server from a different <br> directory, you'll need to move BOTH the automl.hyperpack.zip AND <br> study.yaml files.
+        NOTE: If you want to run the prediction server from a different <br /> directory, you'll need to move BOTH the automl.hyperpack.zip AND <br /> study.yaml files.

 8. From the printed output of the `hyper pack run` command, please make note of the following 2 items: